superfunc/similar_kanji_game/README.md

 - In the center, a kanji is displayed, on each side is a potential answer, based on the `similar_kanji.lua` file.
 Choose an answer by inputting left or right on the keyboard.
-The score recieved for a correct answer is multiplied by the amount of time remaining.
+The score recieved for a correct answer is multiplied by the amount of time remaining on the time bar (pink).

 - Press escape to pause in game.